me701/homework_gui_guessing_game/README.md

 **Deliverables**: modify the basic `Point` class to handle (1) addition of two points and (2) scaling of a point by a scalar value.

-## Problem 2

-The template code includes definitions for an abstract `Node` class, from which the `Primitive` and `Operator` classes are derived.
-Recall that an abstract class is one that defines a method signature but does not provide an implementation.
-In
-C-speak, it's like having a function declaration in a header without its definition in the source file.
-A `concrete` class inherits from a `base` class and provides an implementation of the methods.

-The `Primitive` class is a concrete class that represents terminal node, i.e., a surface.
-On the other hand, the  `Operator` class represents a generic combination of two nodes.
-Like `Node`,  `Operator` is an abstract class because its `contains` method is not (and should not) be implemented.
-Its other method `intersections` should be defined, however, and that's for you to do. \\

-In addition,  you should create the following two specializations of the `Operator` class:

-   - `class Union`, whose method `contains(p)`
-      should return `True` if the point is in either its left or right nodes.
-   - `class Intersection`, whose `contains(p)`
-      should return `True` if the point is in both its left and right nodes.

-**Deliverables**:

-  - Implement `Operator.intersections(r)`
-  - Define `class Union` and implement `Union.contains(p)`
-  - Define `class Intersection` and implement `Intersection.contains(p)`

 ## Problem 3 -- Kids Love Shapes

 The template code provides partial definitions for